michaelrbock/stripe-metrics/README.md

 ## User Guide

-To get started, simply message the chatbot on FB via this link: TODO.
+To get started, simply message the chatbot on FB via this link: TODO(waiting for FB approval).

 You can find out information about the top customers across your store and the most lucrative item descriptions/adjectives, e.g. "Sleek".